 In the GSM protocol, the message includes the digital information (such as the voice signal of the conversation) and also includes control signals and a code for detecting and correcting errors (ECC).
 All the information including the content is encrypted before being transmitted.

 In GSM, the communication between the mobile phone and the base station uses radio waves which are noisy communication channels.
 The GSM standard includes a code for addressing ansd correcting errors and for generating the original error free code.
 This is known as the Error Detection Code ERR.
 It works by adding a known number to the bits of each message which is sufficient for the receiving station to identify and fix a small number of errors.

 The GSM standard uses an Error Detection Code ERR of the convolutional encoding type.
 The GSM standard uses non-systemic encoding, meaning that it is not enough to add many bits to a message, but the original bits are also transformed.

 Redundancy is the external information that has relevance to the message prior to encryption.
-The external information includes the language of the conversation, the communication standard (In this instance, the GSM standard), knowledge of the protocol structure for the communication standard, knowledge of the probability that a one or another message will appear at some stage of the protocol, open information that an attacker can obtain from public sources, such as the GSM standard documentation, and the like.
+The external information includes the language of the conversation, the communication standard (In this instance, the GSM standard), knowledge of the protocol structure for the communication standard, knowledge of the probability that one or another message will appear at some stage of the protocol, open information that an attacker can obtain from public sources, such as the GSM standard documentation, and the like.

-cryptanalysis is the branch of Cryptology that deals with analyzing data systems to expose the encrypted/protected/hidden elements.
+Cryptanalysis is the branch of Cryptology that deals with analyzing data systems to expose the encrypted/protected/hidden elements.
 The purpose of the cryptanalysis is to break the encryption defenses of encrypted systems to expose the content.

 Plaintext is the information of a notice prior to encryption.